 f.
-Equality and diversity
+Equality, diversity, inclusion and belonging

-Individuals covered by this Code will be expected to follow best practice on equality and diversity issues, defined as complying fully with the GOsC's responsibilities under anti-discrimination legislation and ensuring the GOsC's equality policy and supporting action plan is implemented.
+Individuals covered by this Code will be expected to follow best practice on equality and diversity issues, defined as complying fully with the GOsC's responsibilities under anti-discrimination legislation and ensuring the GOsC's equality, diversity, inclusion and belonging framework is implemented.